dynaconf/dynaconf/docs/configuration.md

 ### **redis**

-When `redis_enables` is true, a dictionary holding redis settings.
+When `redis_enabled` is true, a dictionary holding redis settings.

 - type: dict
 - default: